sabirdvd/sunshineatnoon.github.io/_posts/2015-9-3-How-to-install-caffe.md

         import caffe
 If the last import caffe doesn't pop out any error, congratulations, now you can use python to play with caffe!

-## Training LeNet on MNIST with Caffe
+## Train LeNet on MNIST with Caffe

 A quick start with caffe is to run mnist using caffe since this data set is small and easy to get.